 4000 + 6000 = 10000

-When children can automatically recall times tables and the associated division facts children can use this knowledge to learn about other mathematical concepts such as ratio or fractions.
+When children can automatically recall times tables and the associated division facts, they can use this knowledge to learn about other mathematical concepts such as ratio or fractions.
 Practising multiplication can be done using concrete resources to ensure children understand the link to multiplication and division.

 Teachers set weekly home learning on Mathletics.
 The tasks set support the mathematical concepts that are being taught in the classroom.
 The expectation is as follows: